mvolkmann/blog/src/zig.md

 ## Tuples

-Tuples are anonymous structs whose field names default to indexes.
+Tuples are anonymous structs without specified field names.
+The field names default to indexes.

 The following code demonstrates using a tuple: